Last Updated on September 14, 2020 by Scott

-Natural disasters tend to cause a lot of problems.
-When using a portable generator as a backup power source after a loss of power from a storm, you might run into an additional problem.
+Natural disasters can cause a lot of problems.
+When using a portable generator as a backup after a storm, you might run into an additional problem: moisture.

 Typically, it’s not safe to use generators in wet weather, rain, or snow.

-Often, these conditions are unavoidable and they often occur when you need the generator’s power most.
+Often, these conditions are unavoidable and occur when you need the generator’s power most.
 Is there a solution?

 Table of Contents

-All manufacturers typically state very strongly and clearly that their generators should not be used in rain or other wet conditions, largely because of safety concerns.
+Manufacturers strongly and clearly state that their generators should not be used in rain or other wet conditions, largely because of safety concerns.

 It could also result in permanent damage to your generator.